-Hello, and welcome to Dressed for My Day where my goal is to inspire and help women like you and me to dress beautifully and appropriately for our unique days so we can engage graciously with those around us and influence them well.
-I’m really excited about today’s post because I’ve had so many readers ask for alternatives to shorts for the summer months.
+Hello, and welcome to Dressed for My Day, where my goal is to inspire and help women like you and me to dress beautifully and appropriately for our unique days so we can engage graciously with those around us and influence them well.
+I’m really excited about today’s post because I’ve had so many readers ask for alternatives to shorts for the warmer months.
 So today I have 11 alternatives to wear instead of shorts this summer.

 I get it.
 You still want to look summer fresh, feel cool and be comfortable, but you just don’t want to wear shorts.
 Or maybe you just don’t want to wear shorts all the time.

 Fortunately there are a number of fashionable, comfortable and easy to wear alternatives to shorts.
 And my list may not be exhaustive, but I think every woman will find at least a few choices that suit.